Minneapolis paid more than $3.3 million in police overtime in wake of George Floyd's death

 Nearly one-quarter of the rank-and-file officers have since contacted an attorney seeking disability benefits related to post-traumatic stress disorder.

-Costs directly associated with the unrest exceeded MPD’s overtime budget by about $3.5 million, said Robin McPherson, the agency’s finance director.
+Costs directly associated with the unrest exceeded the Police Department's overtime budget by about $3.5 million, said Robin McPherson, the agency's finance director.

 City leaders had allocated $4 million in police overtime for the entire year.